T-Apps-T/myworld-app/README.md

 This App does not collect any personal data in the conventional sense.
 No account or external transmission is required.
 Note content: All text, images, and content entered by the user are stored locally using SwiftData or optionally in their own iCloud storage.
 Camera/Photo Access: The App requests access to the device's camera or photo gallery only when the user explicitly chooses to add an image to a note.
 No automatic upload or access occurs.
+Notifications: If the user activates reminder features (e.g. birthdays or appointments), the App requests permission to send local push notifications on the device.
+These notifications are based solely on data entered and stored locally by the user.
 Google Mobile Ads (AdMob): This App uses the Google Mobile Ads SDK to display advertisements.
 Google may collect technical and usage-related data including:
 - Device information (e.g. model, OS)
 - Advertising Identifier (IDFA)